 Luckily for him, I make salmon at least twice a week and it’s seriously the best for those crazy weeknights when you’re super tired from a busy day.
 Plus, you can practically customize it with whatever flavors you have and cleanup a breeze!

 Recipe for Baked Orange Sesame Salmon in Foil:

-You just whisk together a sweet and salty glaze made with honey, soy sauce, rice vinegar, sesame oil, orange juice and some fresh ginger and garlic.
-You can totally add some Sriracha for a kick of spice too – I usually do 🙂
+Start off by whisking together the citrus-y sweet and salty glaze.
+It’s made with honey, soy sauce, rice vinegar, sesame oil, orange juice and some fresh ginger and garlic.

 Serve along with some rice and your favorite veggies and dinner is set!